 :-The service provider will provide a guaranteed 24-hour, 365 days a year call out service for reactive maintenance/repairs or replacements of any works under taken and within a warranty.

-:-The service provider has methods to ensure that have a polite, friendly and respectful attitude to customers, their homes and their property, along with full identification.
+:-The service provider has methods to ensure that all staff have a polite, friendly and respectful attitude to customers, their homes and their property, along with full identification.

 Preliminaries